MatthewMcConahy/CS-3700/README.md

-# CS-3701
+# CS-3701 Advance Object Oriented Programming
 # Languge: Java

-Projects are created from inclass work, exams and homework README will be provided for each of the projects and explaination of each project
+Projects are developed from in class assignments, tests, exams Comments will added at later date